 The eCIRCLE Professional Development Program includes 16 courses (73.5 hours) for teachers and administrators.
 These courses include extensive video-based demonstrations of effective instructional practices, as well as application-based assignments and activities.

-The CIRCLE Activity Collection: Pre-K through Grade 2 includes a variety of hands-on learning activities in English and Spanish that teachers can implement in their classrooms during whole group, small group, centers, and one-on-one instruction.
+The CIRCLE Activity Collection: Pre-K through Grade 2 includes a variety of hands-on learning activities in English and Spanish that teachers can implement in their classrooms during whole group, small group, stations, and one-on-one instruction.
 Free of charge to all educators.

 CIRCLE Activity Collection: Kindergarten Activities